Seednode/roulette/README.md

 You can also combine these two parameters, with exclusions taking priority over inclusions.

 Both filtering parameters ignore the file extension and full path; they only compare against the bare filename.

+## Info

+If the `-i|--info` flag is passed, six additional endpoints are registered.

+The first of these—`/html` and `/json`—return the contents of the index, in HTML and JSON formats respectively.

+If `--page-length` is also set, these can be viewed in paginated form by appending `/n`, e.g. `/html/5` for the fifth page.

+This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

+The remaining four endpoints—`/available_extensions`, `/enabled_extensions`, `/available_mime_types` and `/enabled_mime_types`—return information about the registered file types.

+## Refresh

+If a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.

+This can be used to generate a sort of slideshow of files.

+Minimum accepted value is 500ms, as anything lower seems to cause inconsistent behavior.
+This might be changed in a future release.

+Supported units are `ns`, `us`/`µs`, `ms`, `s`, `m`, and `h`.

+## Russian
+If the `--russian` flag is passed, everything functions exactly as you would expect.

+That is, files will be deleted after being served.
+This is not a joke, you *will* lose data.

+This uses `os.Remove()` and checks to ensure the specified file is inside one of the paths passed to `roulette`.

+That said, this has not been tested to any real extent, so only pass this flag on systems you don't care about.

+Enjoy!

 ## Sorting